blackgauss/TableauToGo/README.md

 ## Acknowledgments

-- Inspired by various mathematical visualization tools.
-- Special thanks to the contributors and open-source community.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## Contact

-For any inquiries or feedback, please reach out to `your-email@example.com`.
+For any inquiries or feedback, please reach out to `eimathiucaltech@gmail.com`.